-Jake earned his J.D. from Liberty University School of Law where he was the Notes & Comments Editor of the Liberty University Law Review, Vice President of the Liberty Law Intellectual Property Clinic, Executive Chair of the Business & Transactional Law Society, and was a national finalist in the 2023 Saul Lefkowitz Moot Court Tournament hosted by the International Trademark Association.
-He received his LL.M. in Intellectual Property from the George Mason University Antonin Scalia Law School, with a focus on artificial intelligence and law & economics.
-Jake’s published scholarship focuses on the intersection of intellectual property and emerging technologies.
+Jake earned his J.D. from Liberty University School of Law, where he served as Notes & Comments Editor of the Liberty University Law Review, Vice President of the Liberty Law Intellectual Property Clinic, Executive Chair of the Business & Transactional Law Society, and was a national finalist in the 2023 Saul Lefkowitz Moot Court Tournament hosted by the International Trademark Association.
+He received his LL.M. in Intellectual Property from the George Mason University Antonin Scalia Law School, focusing on artificial intelligence and law & economics.
+Jake’s published scholarship explores the intersection of intellectual property and emerging technologies.

 -